lucidworks/solr/solr/modules/external-files/README.md

 The filename is the same name as its parent directory.
 The unix epoch time should be the creation time of the file and is used to order the incremental update files.
 The extension of the files is ".inc".
-A different extension should be used while the file is being copied into the directory and renamed to ".inc" after the copy is completed.
+A different extension should be used while the file is being copied into the directory.
+Once the copy is complete the file should be renamed with the ".inc" extension.

 Below is an example path of an incremental file: